MarcoBgn/iPlayerBBC/README.md

 ## Testing

 Running `grunt test` will run the unit tests with karma.
-Running 'protractor' will run integration tests with protractor (A separate tab running webdriver-manager is required)
+Running `protractor` will run integration tests with protractor (A separate tab running `webdriver-manager start` is required)